cheshtadhingra/E-commerce-App/README.md

 ##### Step 6:
 npm start

-Project will be running on localhost:3000
+Project will be running on localhost:3000 or localhost:3001